jlgingrich/NYTGames/README.md

 ## Unsupported Games

-- **Sudoko**
-  - Not word-based.
-  - Appears to generate puzzles on demand rather than fetch premade puzzles.
 - **Tiles**
   - Not word-based.
   - Appears to generate puzzles on demand rather than fetch premade puzzles.